 What data have you disclosed by accessing a website, which of it will be processed, which will be shared?
-This is supposed to make the GDPR not only transparent, but also controllable – by the user.
-And the sword of the GDPR is getting sharper and sharper – 4% penalty of annual turnover every company feels.
+The GDPR is intended to make this not only transparent, but also controllable – by the user.
+And the sword of the GDPR is getting sharper – 4% penalty of annual turnover is felt by every company.

-We regularly think for our customers about which functions and websites CAN be implemented GDPR compliant – this can vary greatly in individual cases, so you should not derive instructions from this article, but a pool of ideas that you can discuss with your data protection officer and technician.
+We regularly think about how which functions and websites can be implemented in a DSGVO-compliant manner for our customers – this can vary greatly in individual cases, so you should not derive any instructions from this article for yourself, but rather a pool of ideas that you can discuss with your data protection officer and technician.
 As part of our blog articles, no legal advice takes place.

 Consent Management Tools

-One way to comply with the GDPR is to use cookie-consent tools, such as Usercentrics – but they can have an impact on PageSpeed.
+One way to comply with the GDPR is to use cookie consent tools, such as Usercentrics – but these can have an impact on PageSpeed.
 At the same time, these tools reveal one thing above all:

 Cookie Consent banners show by selecting the user which data a website operator would like to collect without a compelling reason.

-And this compelling reason can also be the user analysis – just maybe not the same with countless cookies, over several platforms and completely glassy, as Google or Facebook would like to have for as accurate advertising as possible.
+And this compelling reason can also be user analysis – but perhaps not immediately with countless cookies, across multiple platforms and completely transparent, as Google or Facebook would like it to be for advertising that is as precisely tailored as possible.